 These birds come to our feeders in large groups and are a real joy to watch, especially in the spring when they are in the mating mood.

-White crowned Sparrows are generally found in small flocks of their own mixed in with other species, during the non-breeding season.
-White crowned Sparrows come out into open ground away from the forest edge as they feed, flying back to cover in a wave if disturbed.
+The White-crowned Sparrow is generally found in small flocks of their own mixed in with other species, during the non-breeding season.
+White-crowned Sparrows come out into open ground away from the forest edge as they feed, flying back to cover in a wave if disturbed.
 They forage on the ground in open areas, with sheltered thickets nearby for cover.
 They use a scratching maneuver to locate food in the leaf litter.
-In the spring, they like to feed on our crab apple buds and sometimes there 100’s of them in our tree.
+In the spring, they like to feed on our crab apple buds, and sometimes there are 100’s of them in our tree.